GitTools/GitReleaseManager/docs/commands/close.md

 ## **Required Parameters**

 * `-u, --username`: The username to access GitHub with.
+This can't be used when using the token parameter.
 * `-p, --password`: The password to access GitHub with.
+This can't be used when using the token parameter.
 * `--token`: The access token to access GitHub with.
+This can't be used when using the username and password parameters.
 * `-o, --owner`: The owner of the repository.
 * `-r, --repository`: The name of the repository.
 * `-m, --milestone`: The milestone to use.